rbob86/qsi-migration-scripts/README.md

 python consolidate_config_files.py \
   --customers INDCTR CAMCC NJSTRES TNHEALTHCONNECT PIN \
   --instances qsi001 qsi002 qsi003 qsi004 qsi005 \
-  --output-dir 001
+  --output-dir clqsi001
 ```

 ## 5. Migrate Data

 Next we need to migrate the data produced by Step 4 to a target instance.

-You'll need to first create a .ini file with the credentials of the target instance, as such:
+You'll need to first create a .ini file in `5-lmanage-configurator/ini-files/` with the credentials of the target instance, as such:

 ```
 [Looker]